-Fixing the Thumbnail Image, Title and Description for Shared Links
+Fixing the Preview Image, Title and Description for Shared Links

 When sharing a page, AddToAny passes the page URL and title to services, and many services will use that data.
 Some services, such as Facebook, use the shared URL only to scrape the page's HTML code for metadata.
 A few services offer tools for seeing exactly what data and media will be used for sharing.

-To modify a page's thumbnail image, description, and additional metadata for these services, you can provide meta tags in the HTML code of the page.
+To modify a page's preview image, description, and additional metadata for these services, you can provide meta tags in the HTML code of the page.

 Implementing Open Graph Meta Tags